digital-asset/docs.daml.com/docs/3.1/README.md

 Then pointing your web browser to [http://localhost:8000](http://localhost:8000).

-### Dependencies
+It also produces a PDF, and a tarball containing all of the HTML, under `workdir/target`.

+## How to commit changes to this version of the docs

+1. Make the changes to docs in the Daml, Daml Finance, or Canton repo, create a PR, and merge into main.
+   :warning: You must set up and build the repo you are working on before making changes and viewing locally.
+Make sure you follow the build instructions carefully as they may differ to here.
+2. For Daml and Canton, a snapshot is generated every 24 hours that includes the PR.
-The `versions.json` file in this folder defines the dependencies used by this version of the docs.
+3. The `versions.json` file in this folder defines the dependencies used by this version of the
-For example:
+   docs:

    ```json
    {